leabaty/wedding-website/README.md

 - My friend can then retrieve all the info on her side easily from the Google Form analysis tool.

 ## 👩🏻‍💻Languages used
-- Front : React, JS
+- Front : React, Recoil
 - Back : NodeJS, Mongo